 - 454 g firm tofu

-- potato starch (enough to lightly rub onto each tofu piece before pan-frying)
+- potato starch or cornstarch (enough to lightly rub onto each tofu piece before pan-frying)

 Honey Garlic Lemongrass Soy Sauce